-For information about installing Web Agents Documentation, refer to the Installation.
-This section summarizes considerations for using the agent with Identity Cloud:
+For information about installing Web Agent, refer to the Installation.
+This section summarizes considerations for using the agent with Advanced Identity Cloud:

-- Configure Identity Cloud and set up a policy before you install the agent.
-When you configure the agent in the Identity Cloud admin UI, you can select the policy. - For environments with load balancers or reverse proxies, consider the communication between the agent and the Identity Cloud servers, and between the agent and the client.
-Do one of the following: - Configure the environment before you install the agent. - Install the agent using agentadmin --s --forceInstall to prevent the agent from trying to connect to Identity Cloud before installation.
+- Configure Advanced Identity Cloud and set up a policy before you install the agent.
+When you configure the agent in the Advanced Identity Cloud admin UI, you can select the policy. - For environments with load balancers or reverse proxies, consider the communication between the agent and the Advanced Identity Cloud tenants, and between the agent and the client.
+Do one of the following: - Configure the environment before you install the agent. - Install the agent using agentadmin --s --forceInstall to prevent the agent from trying to connect to Advanced Identity Cloud before installation.